 TM responded stating Medway Council could finance CCTV however there was a defined budget and requests were considered based on priority.
 Action logged.

 CF advised there are currently four CCTV cameras installed in Cliffe to protect Parish Council Assets.
 The Parish Council did ask for a Hawkeye camera to be located in hotspots in the areas not covered by CCTV however other areas in Medway took priority.
-The Parish Council has visited the CCTV Control Centre in Strood and discovered the bus shelter and toilets in Cliffe were also covered by CCTV (not previously known).
+The Parish Council has visited the CCTV Control Centre in Strood and discovered the bus shelter and toilets in Cliffe were also covered on a temporary basis by a Hawkeye camera.

 AL advised that house CCTV can be very useful to the Police.
 In the past neighbours CCTV has been used to spot criminals leaving the scene.
 She felt Cliffe Woods would not be a priority for the Hawkeye camera due to low crime levels.